 All database users have read and write permissions.

-After creating a new database, it will not accept any incoming connections, except for Neo4j Browser sessions launched from the database management interface, for which temporary users are created.
-Create a database user and store its username and password to connect your application, or CLI.
+After creating a new database, it will not accept any incoming connections.
+Create a database user and store its username and password to connect your application, Neo4j Browser or CLI.

 Add new users using the Create user button in the Database users section in the Connection tab.